otifsolutions/php-url-shortner/README.md

 - This model tracks the `url` and store details such as, `ip_address`, `full_url`, `operating_system` and  `browser`.

-###Example
+### Example

-- Url will be Tracked if the user sends `http://` request with query parameter, and it exists in database otherwise error will be returned.
+- Url will be Tracked and redirected if the user sends `http://url` request with query parameter, which exists in the database.
+- In the case of wrong parameter, error will be returned.
-- Use `/url` route with generated query parameter e.g. `http://localhost/url?q=3XY5F`.
+- Use `/url` route with generated query parameter such as, `http://localhost/url?q=W2tht`.